Measurement That Matches Theory: Theory-Driven Identification in IRT Models: Applying the IRT-M Model

-The constraint matrix, $M$, captures coding for all choice-latent dimension pairs in the model, and its use distinguishes IRT-M from unsupervised IRT models.
-Once coding is complete, one inputs the $M$ matrix and the data into the IRT-M package \texttt{IRTM}.
-The output of IRT-M is a user-definable number of draws from the posterior distribution of each data unit's position along each latent dimension.
-In other words, IRT-M lets the user map out the posterior probability distribution capturing each data unit's position in the latent space defined by the theoretical concepts encoded in the $M$ matrix.
-One can average those draws---taking the expected value of the posterior distribution---along each latent dimension for each data unit.
-Doing so produces a distribution of the data units' expected positions in latent space, as in Figures \ref{fig:comp1} and \ref{fig:comp2}.
+Our set of constraints captures coding for all item-latent dimension pairs in the model, and its use distinguishes IRT-M from unsupervised IRT models.
+Once coding is complete, one inputs the constraints (in the form of a matrix) and the data into the IRT-M package \texttt{IRTM}.
+The output of IRT-M is a user-definable number of draws from the posterior distribution of each unit's position along each latent dimension.
+In other words, IRT-M maps out the posterior probability distribution capturing each unit's position in the latent space defined by the theoretical concepts encoded in the constraints.
+One can average those draws---taking the expected value of the posterior distribution---along each latent dimension for each unit.
+Doing so produces a distribution of the units' expected positions in latent space, as in Figures \ref{fig:comp1} and \ref{fig:comp2}.
 That captures the distribution of the theoretical concepts in the sample.
 One can then compare the distributions of different concepts within a sample, or of the same concepts across samples.
-Individual data units' positions in latent space can also be used in subsequent analyses as individual-level direct measures of theoretical concepts.
+Individual units' positions in latent space can also be used in subsequent analyses as individual-level direct measures of theoretical concepts.

 We can use our motivating example to illustrate IRT-M's output.
 While there is a great deal one could do with our six latent dimensions---and we provide coding rules, data, and complete model output for those who might want to explore further---we focus on three figures that showcase both what IRT-M can do and some differences between IRT-M and an unconstrained IRT model.